When a Child Might Be Charged As an Adult in Florida

 According to the Marshall Project, Florida leads the nation in charging minors as adults, and transfers on average 164.7 out of every 100,000 juvenile cases to the adult courts.
 From 2010-2015, over 12,000 minors were transferred to face adult charges, with a whopping 60 percent for non-violent crimes – including drug and marijuana possession – and just 2.7 percent for murder.

 These outstanding numbers are a direct result of the prosecutor’s right to “direct file” juvenile cases in adult court as they see fit.
 While the type of juvenile cases a prosecutor is allowed to direct file in adult court varies from state to state, the choice of whether or not to transfer a case is left solely up to the prosecutor’s discretion.
-They are not required to provide a reason for their decision, and nor can a defense attorney make any counter-arguments on the defendant’s behalf.
+They are not required to provide a reason for their decision, and nor can a defense lawyer make any counter-arguments on the defendant’s behalf.

 Florida’s Direct File Laws